Homewood Field – Johns Hopkins Blue Jays

-The Dizz is a great little neighborhood bar around the back end of campus.
-It was featured often in the Food Network show Ace of Cakes, since Charm City Cakes is located across the street from them.
-There are numerous other bars and restaurants in the Charles Village area where Hopkins is located, such as Charles Village Pub, Gertrude’s at the BMA and One World Café.
+There are numerous bars and restaurants in the Charles Village area where Hopkins is located, such as THB Bagels, Gertrude’s at the BMA, and One World Café.

 The Johns Hopkins lacrosse fans are arguably the most knowledgeable in the sport.
-Even in driving rain, like the one at the game I attended, they show up in force.
 They understand every detail and minutiae of what is happening on the field of play.

-Tickets are $12 to $15 with kids and seniors getting in for $10.
+Tickets are $12 to $15 with kids getting in for $5.
 You will see a pretty high quality of lacrosse being played so the prices are quite reasonable.
 You will likely have to pay for parking at varying costs depending on where you end up.